Accounting and Compliance: A Practical Guide

 Automation tools can help streamline the process of identifying and addressing "iffy" transactions.
 For instance, software like FinOptimal's Booker can automate many aspects of financial management, ensuring greater accuracy and compliance.

-Real-World Scenarios and Responses
+Real-World Bookkeeping Scenarios and Solutions

-Scenario 1: Personal Purchases on Business Accounts
+Scenario 1: Personal Expenses on a Business Account

 A client records an Amazon purchase as office supplies, but the receipt includes personal items.
 The bookkeeper should: